 And I already know of another way from experience.
 I should know better.

 You see, I have travelled far and wide all over the world over the course of my life.
-I’ve spent a great deal of time in Asia, a little time in Africa, and have lived in Southern Europe for the last eight years.
+I’ve spent a great deal of time in Asia, a little time in Africa, and have lived in southern Europe for the last eight years.

 I have experienced every single type of toilet under the sun; the good, the bad and the downright dirty.
 Some experiences are so grim, I still heave at the memory.

-Indeed, I could write a book on the trials and tribulations of using toilets all over the world but I won’t.
+Indeed, I could write a book on the trials and tribulations of using toilets all over the world, but I won’t.
 That would be uncouth.

 Instead, I will share just enough to encourage you to consider a different way.

-Going back many years, I spent two months in Nepal then straight into six months in India.
-To say my sensitive western soul was a little vexed by the toilet situation at first was an understatement.
+Going back many years, I spent two months in Nepal, then straight into six months in India.
+To say my sensitive western soul was a little vexed by the toilet situation, at first, was an understatement.
 Squat bogs and no toilet roll were all that was on offer.
 I had to toughen up and quick.

 If you are thinking of upgrading your bathroom in the future, might you consider adding a bidet to your bathroom suite?
 Alternatively, there are many companies offering a bidet attachment for your current toilet.
 It makes sense for the environment and for you.
 You’ll never be caught short again, crisis or no crisis.

-Will you think of changing your toilet ways instead?
+So, will you think of changing your toilet ways instead?